TIMELINE

 2005

 Releases his first record as a singer for more than six years in April, the Introducing Roseland ep featuring the grandiose radio hit “Roseland”.
-One of the leading participants in The Caravan of Culture and Education in May, a set of conferences taking place a various institution of higher education throughout the country culminating in a hearing in the Danish Parliament.
+One of the leading participants in The Caravan of Culture and Education in May, a set of conferences taking place at various institutions of higher education throughout the country culminating in a hearing in the Danish Parliament.
 In June Hall performs his first concert since 1999 at the castle Hindsgavl Slot, a highly profiled event involving video, poetry and full ensemble (the sold out concert is recorded and transmitted by the Danish National Radio).
-In July two new download versions of You Know Why They Hate Me become available, one by Labelpuck, the other by Hess Is More.
-Releases his long awaited major novel The Last Romantic in August, a monumental 700 pages piece of work reflecting a young man’s journey over 25 years (from the summer of 1980 up until the time of the release).
+In July two new download versions of “You Know Why They Hate Me” from Introducing Roseland become available, one by Labelpuck, the other by Hess Is More.
+Releases his long awaited major novel The Last Romantic in August, a monumental 700 pages piece of work reflecting a young man’s journey over 25 years (taking place from the summer of 1980 up until the time of the release).
 The book is received with massive media hype and constitutes in no uncertain terms Hall’s literary breakthrough in terms of both attention and sales.
 In November he stages the literary performance Kopfkino at Roskilde Bibliotek, a journey through sound, images and text involving the narrator Herbert Zeichner and the classical singer Andrea Pellegrini.

 2006